Family Game Night (game show): Season 2

 In addition to the return of Bop It Boptagon, Bounce 'n Boogie Boggle, Connect 4 Basketball, Cranium, Guesstures Freefall, Sorry!
 Sliders, Yahtzee Bowling and Twister Lights Out, new games were introduced.
 Also, Guess Who? was no longer the opening game, and Operation Relay and Scrabble Flash (now used on Scrabble Showdown) were removed.
 Also, teams earned "Monopoly Party Packages" for winning each game.
 In total, 16 games were used.

 Cranium Brain Break

-A Cranium Brain Break was the new toss-up for season 2. where teams perform a short challenge, such as trying to throw two rings onto a Sorry!
+A Cranium Brain Break was the new toss-up for season 2.
+Teams would perform a short challenge, such as trying to throw two rings onto a Sorry!
 Slider in the dark, or getting more paper balls in a basket on host Newton's head in 30 seconds.
 In a timed event, if the game ends in a tie, the first team that scores in the game wins.

 Cranium Guesstimator

 One team is given a question that has a numeric answer.
 The other team must then predict if the actual answer is higher or lower than the first team's guess.
 The kids play first for questions worth 10, 20, 30 and 40 points, then the adults play more difficult questions for double points.
 The highest score wins.
 If there is a tie, one final question is read, and each team makes a numeric guess, with the closest guess winning.